10 Signs You’re Being Exploited in a Romantic Relationship

 Most people would say no, but sometimes it can be hard to tell your partner’s true intentions.

-Being exploited in a relationship starts with little things and before we can recognise what’s happening, one becomes a victim.
+Being exploited in a relationship starts with little things and before we can recognize what’s happening, one becomes a victim.

 Dealing with a romantic partner that exploits you isn’t easy, especially if you are in love with the person.
 Do you know if your partner is exploiting you or not?
 Read more to find out.